 Aggravated Felony (AF)

-AF: Divisible.
+Divisible.
 Note that 11352 and 11379 are divisible in two ways: the verb and the substance.
 Regarding the verb, always plead specifically to “offering” to commit the offense.
 This will avoid an aggravated felony for all immigration purposes, although only in imm proceedings arising within the Ninth Circuit.
+See further discussion of the verbs in Advice.
 Regarding the substance, try to negotiate a “non-federal substance” defense, discussed above.
 Note that in 2020, the Supreme Court will consider whether an inconclusive record of conviction will protect persons applying for relief.
 See discussion at 11377, parts a and b, above.

-This section discusses the immigration effect of the various verbs in 11352/11379.
-It assumes that a federal substance defense does not apply.
+Verbs divisible as AF..
+This discusssion assumes that a federal substance defense does not apply.

 “Offering” as an AF depends on the jurisdiction: Offering to commit an 11352/11379 offense is not an AF, but only in immigration proceedings arising in the Ninth Circuit.
 Plead specifically to “offering” to give away (or if needed, sell or transport); do not create a vague record on the verb, as this is a divisible statute per US v.
 Martinez-Lopez, 864 F.3d 1034 (9th Cir 2017) (en banc).
 If the person is placed in removal proceedings outside the Ninth Circuit, offering will be an AF.